nemmusu/sc2-map-unlocker/README.md

 Once the executable creation is complete, you can run it simply by double-clicking the unlocker.exe file.

+# Executable

+In the `build` folder, there is a zip file that contains an executable version of the program (already compiled and ready to use).

 # Screenshot

 ![SC2 Map Unlocker](https://github.com/nemmusu/sc2-map-unlocker/blob/main/screenshots/interface_example.png)